Sardanapalus

+According to the Greek writer Ctesias, Sardanapalus (/ˌsɑrdəˈnæpələs/ SAR-də-NAP-ə-ləs; Σαρδανάπαλος), sometimes spelled Sardanapallus (Σαρδανάπαλλος), was the last king of Assyria, although in fact Aššur-uballiṭ II (612–605 BC) holds that distinction.

 Ctesias' book Persica is lost, but we know of its contents by later compilations and from the work of Diodorus (II.27).
 In this account, Sardanapalus, supposed to have lived in the 7th century BC, is portrayed as a decadent figure who spends his life in self-indulgence and dies in an orgy of destruction.
 The legendary decadence of Sardanapalus later became a theme in literature and art, especially in the Romantic era.

-The name Sardanapalus is probably a corruption of Ashurbanipal, (Aššur-bāni-apli > Surbanapli > Sardanápalos) an Assyrian emperor, but Sardanapalus as described by Diodorus bears little relationship with what is known of that king, who in fact was a militarily powerful, highly efficient and scholarly ruler, presiding over the largest empire the world had yet seen.
+The name Sardanapalus is probably a corruption of Ashurbanipal (Aššur-bāni-apli > Sar-dan-ápalos), an Assyrian emperor, but Sardanapalus as described by Diodorus bears little relationship with what is known of that king, who in fact was a militarily powerful, highly efficient and scholarly ruler, presiding over the largest empire the world had yet seen.

 Story according to Diodorus

 Diodorus says that Sardanapalus, son of Anakyndaraxes, exceeded all previous rulers in sloth and luxury.
 He spent his whole life in self-indulgence.
 He dressed in women's clothes and wore make-up.
 He had many concubines, female and male.
 He wrote his own epitaph, which stated that physical gratification is the only purpose of life.
 His lifestyle caused dissatisfaction within the Assyrian empire, allowing a conspiracy against him to develop led by "Arbaces".
 An alliance of Medes, Persians and Babylonians challenged the Assyrians.
 Sardanapalus stirred himself to action and routed the rebels several times in battle, but failed to crush them.
 Believing he had defeated the rebels, Sardanapalus returned to his decadent lifestyle, ordering sacrifices and celebrations.
 But the rebels were reinforced by new troops from Bactria.
 Sardanapalus's troops were surprised during their partying, and were routed.

 Sardanapalus returned to Nineveh to defend his capital, while his army was placed under the command of his brother-in-law, who was soon defeated and killed.
 Having sent his family to safety, Sardanapalus prepared to hold Nineveh.
 He managed to withstand a long siege, but eventually heavy rains caused the Tigris to overflow, leading to the collapse of one of the defensive walls.
 To avoid falling into the hands of his enemies, Sardanapalus had a huge funeral pyre created for himself on which were piled "all his gold, silver and royal apparel".
 He had his eunuchs and concubines boxed in inside the pyre, burning himself and them to death.